ROCm/rocprofiler-sdk/source/docs/how-to/using-rocprofv3-with-mpi.rst

 +++++++++++++++++++++++++++++

 Message Passing Interface (MPI) is a standardized and portable message-passing system designed to function on a wide variety of parallel computing architectures.
 MPI is widely used for developing parallel applications and is considered the de facto standard for communication in high-performance computing (HPC) environments.
-MPI applications are parallel applications running across multiple processes that can be distributed over one or more nodes.
+MPI applications are parallel programs that run across multiple processes, which can be distributed over one or more nodes.

-For MPI applications or other job launchers such as SLURM, place ``rocprofv3`` inside the job launcher.
+For MPI applications or other job launchers such as `SLURM <https://slurm.schedmd.com/documentation.html>`_, place ``rocprofv3`` inside the job launcher.
 The following example demonstrates how to use ``rocprofv3`` with MPI:

 .. code-block:: bash